Code-Institute-Submissions/Milestone-Project-Healthy-Pet-Veterinary-Clinic/README.md

     - Go to the Contact Form area and try to submit the empty form.
 After that, verify that an error message about the required fields appears.
     - Try to submit the form with an invalid email and verify the error message.
     - Try to submit the form with valid data, after that, the webpage is going to refresh.

+The following validator was used to check that the code written in both HTML and CSS complied with the required standards:

+- <a href="https://validator.w3.org/" target="_blank">https://validator.w3.org/</a>

 ## Deployment